Azure-Samples/active-directory-dotnet-native-headless/README.md

 6. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
 Click Publish.
 7. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.

-### Update the TodoListClient to call the TodoListService Running in Azure Web Sites
+### Update the Active Directory tenant application registration for `TodoListService-Headless`

 1. Navigate to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService-Headless` application.